 6. The financial risk involved within the Capital Activity is the impact on reducing the balance of usable capital receipts over the next three years.
-This risk is included in the Council's Corporate Risk Register (No. 17) and identifies the following potential consequences; loss of interest; loss of cover for contingencies; financial strategy becoming untenable in the long run; service reductions required; and large Council Tax increases required.
+This risk is no longer included in the Council's Corporate Risk Register, as the impact has reduced.

 7. This prudential indicator assists the Council in controlling and monitoring the level of usable capital receipts that will be available at the end of a three-year period.
-Currently, the Capital Programme for the next three years totals £52.992m and is fully funded.
-It is predicted that at the end of 2015/16 there will still be £8.307m available in usable Capital Receipts and £3.197m in the Major Repairs Reserve.
+Currently, the Capital Programme for the next three years totals £125.666m and is funded but requires borrowing of £25m.
+It is predicted that at the end of 2018/19 there will still be £5.207m available in usable Capital Receipts and nothing in the Major Repairs Reserve.
 Therefore it can be concluded that adequate resources exist for the Capital Programme in the medium term.

-The Impact on the Council's Indebtedness for Capital Purposes capital programme can be funded without any further requirement to borrow.
+The Impact on the Council's Indebtedness for Capital Purposes

 8. The Council's underlying need to borrow is called the Capital Financing Requirement (CFR).
 This figure is a gauge for the Council's debt position.
 A positive CFR would normally mean a Council would have to borrow to fund a capital programme, but this situation has only arisen as a consequence of Housing Subsidy reform.
-The previous table illustrates that the
+The previous table illustrates that the capital programme will require some additional borrowing.
+This report sets an authorised limit for borrowing of £230 million rising to £250m.

-CFR 31-Mar-13 £m 31-Mar-14 £m 31-Mar-15 £m 31-Mar-16 £m Non-HRA 30.281 30.281 30.281 30.281 HRA 154.391 154.391 154.391 154.391 Total Capital expenditure 184.672 184.672 184.672 184.672
+CFR 31-Mar-16 £m 31-Mar-17 £m 31-Mar-18 £m 31-Mar-19 £m Non-HRA 43.5 55.0 63.9 62.2 HRA 155.1 155.1 155.1 155.1 Total Capital expenditure 198.6 210.1 219.0 217.3

 9. Each year the Council has to approve at Full Council its statement on the Minimum Revenue Provision (MRP).
 In previous years the Council has been debt free and therefore, we did not have to provide MRP in our accounts.
 However, the Council has taken on debt of around £185.5m and this would normally require the local authority to charge MRP to the General Fund.
-CLG has produced draft regulations intended to mitigate this impact, whereby we can ignore the borrowing incurred in relation to the Housing Self-Financing when calculating MRP and therefore (for MRP purposes only) we are classed as debt free and do not have to make provision for MRP.
+CLG has produced regulations intended to mitigate this impact, whereby we can ignore the borrowing incurred in relation to the Housing Self-Financing when calculating MRP and therefore (for MRP purposes only) we are classed as debt free and do not have to make provision for MRP.
+Additional borrowing if it were to take place for General Fund purposes in 2016/17 would create a MRP in 2017/18.
+The MRP statement is at Appendix F.

-10. The Council had to borrow to fund The Housing Self-Financing regime.
-An amount of £185.456m was borrowed from PWLB on 28 March 2012.
+10. The Council had to borrow to fund Housing Self-Financing and so £185.456m was borrowed from PWLB on 28 March 2012.
 This was split into 6 separate loans, one variable rate loan of £31.8m maturing in 10 years, 4 fixed rate loans of £30m maturing between 26 and 29 years and a further fixed rate loan of £33.656m maturing in 30 years.
 The table below only covers the fixed rate borrowing.
 The upper and lower limits for next year are set to allow maximum flexibility if a re-financing opportunity arises, although this is unlikely.